sterlingwes/unocha-flashes/parsed/westbank-casualties.md

 ### Displacement (West Bank)

 * Since 7 October 2023 and as of 23 January 2024, at least 198 Palestinian households comprising 1,208 people, including 586 children, have been displaced amid settler violence and access restrictions.
 The displaced households are from at least 15 herding/Bedouin communities.
 More than half of the displacements occurred on 12, 15, and 28 October, affecting seven communities.
 The displacement toll since 7 October 2023, represents 78 per cent of all displacement reported due to settler violence and access restrictions since 1 January 2023 (1,539 people, including 756 children). ((96 for #1))

+* A total of 21 homes have been demolished and 100 Palestinians, including 44 children, have been displaced due to punitive demolitions from 7 October 2023 and as of 23 January 2024\.
+The numbers exceed those reported in the first nine months of 2023, during which 16 homes were punitively demolished and 78 people displaced. ((94 for #4))

 ---